ucsd-dsc-arts/dsc160-midterm-group7/README.md

 ### Data acquisition/scraping

-`API.py - Conatains library code for the data extraction process`
+`code/API.py - Conatains library code for the data extraction process`

-`Data-extraction.ipynb - Conatins code to extarct artists, tracks, audio features and dowload songs of each artist.`
+`code/Data-extraction.ipynb - Conatins code to extarct artists, tracks, audio features and dowload songs of each artist.`

 To run the notebook on datahub, make sure to install the spotipy library and get a CID and secret ID from the spotify developers website